lawlesscreation/coding-standards/README.md

 ## General principles

 - Keep your code clean.
 Seperate CSS into a .css file, JavaScript into a .js file etc;
-- Use soft-tabs with a two space indent;
+- Use soft-tabs with a 4 space indent;
 - Avoid compressing your code, that's the app/servers job.
 If you do, be sure to provide an uncompressed and commented version;